mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/version-policy/index.md

 Identifying and diagnosing of errors in configuration or implementation, if possible.
 Advice on preventing and recovering from failures and troubleshooting, as available.
 Support for Experimental components is provided on a Standard level, Severity 4 basis only.

+## Istio Support Status

+Istio is a required pre-requisite for Kaptain.
+Istio usage is only supported in conjunction with Kaptain and the configurations delivered as part of Kaptain.
+All other usage of Istio is considered `experimental`